 - To move a newly purchased trailer coach into California.

-- Members of the Armed Forces to move an unregistered trailer coach they own into, out of, or within California.
+- Member of the Armed Forces to move an unregistered trailer coach they own into, out of, or within California.

 You can use the Rush Title process for initial registration of a vehicle, transfer of ownership, or to obtain a duplicate California Certificate of Title.

 Normal processing time is 8-10 business days (excluding holidays), depending upon the type of application.

 The rush title processing service is available only by mail through DMV Headquarters in Sacramento